London Underground S7 and S8 Stock: District line

 The District line was the last line to be fully served by the S7 Stock, due to its existing D78 Stock being newer than other trains that the S7 Stock was ordered to replace, as well as its most recent refurbishment in 2005.
 The first S7 Stock train entered passenger service on the line between Olympia and West Ham on 2 September 2013.

 On 6 February 2014, the S7 Stock started running between Wimbledon and Edgware Road.
 The S7 Stock started services to Ealing Broadway on 13 June 2014, and on 17 June saw the start of commercial service to Richmond.
 On 16 January 2015, the S7 Stock began running to Upminster.
 Withdrawal of the D78 Stock began on 19 January.
-In November 2016, the last of 192 trains were completed by Bombardier and handed over to London Underground.
+In November 2016, the last of 192 S stock trains were completed by Bombardier and handed over to London Underground.

 The D78 Stock was completely replaced by the S7 with the withdrawal of the final unit from service on 21 April 2017.

+The S7 Stock received the Class 499/5 designation on the TOPS system in order to operate on the District line between Gunnersbury and Richmond, and between East Putney and Wimbledon, as these track sections are owned by Network Rail.

+Automatic operation

+From 2016, the Four Lines Modernisation project has been converting the four sub-surface lines to automatic train operation using communications-based train control.
+Upon completion of the project, there will be more frequent service as well as faster journey times.
+The section between Latimer Road and Hammersmith was the first to be switched over to automatic operation on 10 March 2019, with further extensions being implemented in stages called Signal Migration Areas (SMA); as of January 2023 the first six SMA areas have been implemented.
+Due to various reasons such as funding and technical difficulties, District line automation where it shares tracks with Network Rail or Piccadilly line services has been scaled back until further notice.
+As of 2023, trains are manually operated on most of the Metropolitan line and about half of the District line; the Circle and Hammersmith & City lines are fully automatic.